ethyca/fides/docs/fides/docs/fides_objects/object_types.md

     ```yaml
     data-use:
-    - organizationId: 1
+    - fidesKey: "provide_operational_support_for_contracted_service"
-      fidesKey: "personalize"
+      name: "Provide Operational Support for Contracted Service"
-      name: "Personalize"
+      parentKey: "provide"
-      description: "Personalize means to use specified data categories from the source scope to change the presentation of the capabilities of the result scope or to change the selection and presentation of data or promotions, etc."
+      description: "This usage is related to the acquisition, processing and storage of data about the usage of a cloud service (derived data) contracted by a specific cloud service customer in order to operate and protect the systems and processes necessary for the provision of this cloud service."
     ```

 === "Example Hierarchy"